sabotrax/MiaPlayer/README.md

 - Short press: Remove the currently played song from the playlist.
 - Double short press: Remove the currently played album from the playlist.
 - Long press: Clear the playlist.
 - Short press followed by a long one: Toggle auto-play.
-When off, playback is paused after the title currently played.
+When off, playback is paused after playing a title.

 #### Forward button
-- Short press: Move forward one title in the playlist.
+- Short press: Move forward one title on the playlist.
 - Double short press: Seek forward inside the title for a quarter of the duration.
 Does not cross song boundaries.
 - Long press: Move forward to the first title of the next album.
 - Short press followed by a long one: Recall the bookmark and start playing 15 seconds before the set timestamp.
 Adding the album to the playlist if necessary.